LussacZheng/video-downloader-deploy/README_en.md

 ### FFmpeg

-> It has no effect on downloading video if without FFmpeg, which only affects the merging of multiple parts video.
+> The absence of FFmpeg will affect the merging of multiple-parts videos, but has nothing to do with the downloading of videos.

 This portable version does NOT deploy FFmpeg by default.
 To deploy FFmpeg, re-run `Deploy.bat` and select `Deploy FFmpeg`.